rp-callahan/rp-callahan.github.io/index.md

     content: >-
       ## News:

-      ### Recruiting M.S. and Ph.D. students at University of Connecticut

-      I am actively recruiting graduate students to join my research group at the University of Connecticut.
-For more information see details [here](https://github.com/rp-callahan/rp-callahan.github.io/blob/master/grad_recruting_9_17_23.pdf).

       ### Paper out in Nature Geoscience

       Check out our [new paper](https://doi.org/10.1038/s41561-022-01012-2) titled **Forest vulnerability to drought  controlled by bedrock composition** now out in *Nature Geoscience*.